Argentine economy may test victorious Fernandez

 Artemio Lopez, an openly pro-government political analyst, says Fernandez will have to "fine-tune" some policies to ensure there is enough money to fund social programs.

-"Socioeconomic improvements are fundamental, and inflation will come up at some point because nobody in the government, nobody, fails to recognise it's an issue," he said.
+"Socioeconomic improvements are fundamental, and inflation will come up at some point because nobody in the government, nobody, fails to recognize it's an issue," he said.

 Rising prices are hurting industry's comparative advantage by strengthening the peso in real terms.
 Brazil, the country's top trade partner, has seen its currency weaken, putting Argentina under pressure to allow a faster depreciation but without worsening inflation and capital flight.